authelia/authelia/docs/content/en/reference/cli/authelia/authelia.md

 ```
   -c, --config strings                        configuration files or directories to load (default [configuration.yml])
-      --config.experimental.filters strings   list of filters to apply to all configuration files, the filters are applied after loading them from disk and before parsing their content, options are 'template', 'expand-env'
+      --config.experimental.filters strings   list of filters to apply to all configuration files, for more information: authelia --help authelia filters
   -h, --help                                  help for authelia
 ```